himynameisdave/svelte-flex/README.md

 Check out the [test suite](https://github.com/himynameisdave/svelte-flex/blob/026926b4a41234a26607e05a619e2ee9acbf2ebd/src/__tests__/Flex.spec.js#L11) if you're unsure what CSS styles are applied by these props.

+The props are reactive, meaning that if they are dynamically updated, the component will update in response.

 ### Contributing

 Feel free to [file an issue](https://github.com/himynameisdave/svelte-flex/issues/new) or open a pull request.
 Ensure that you add tests for any new functionality.